African-American history

-After the war ended with a Confederate defeat, the Reconstruction era began, in which African Americans living in the South were granted limited rights compared to their white counterparts.
-White opposition to these advancements led to most African Americans living in the South to be disfranchised, and a system of racial segregation known as the Jim Crow laws was passed in the Southern states.
-Beginning in the early 20th century, in response to poor economic conditions, segregation and lynchings, over 6 million African Americans, primarily rural, were forced to migrate out of the South to other regions of the United States in search of opportunity.
+In 1863 the Reconstruction era began, in which African Americans living in the South were granted limited rights compared to their white counterparts.
+After 1876 white opposition to these advancements led to most African Americans living in the South to be disfranchised, and a system of racial segregation known as the Jim Crow laws was passed in the Southern states.
+Beginning in the early 20th century, in response to poor economic conditions, segregation and lynchings, over 6 million African Americans, primarily rural, migrated out of the South to other regions of the United States in search of opportunity.
 The nadir of American race relations led to civil rights efforts to overturn discrimination and racism against African Americans.
 In 1954, these efforts coalesced into a broad unified movement led by civil rights activists such as Rosa Parks and Martin Luther King Jr. This succeeded in persuading the federal government to pass the Civil Rights Act of 1964, which outlawed racial discrimination.

 The 2020 United States census reported that 46,936,733 respondents identified as African Americans, forming roughly 14.2% of the American population.
 Of those, over 2.1 million immigrated to the United States as citizens of modern African states.
 African Americans have made major contributions to the culture of the United States, including literature, cinema and music.
 White supremacy has impacted African American history, resulting in a legacy characterized by systemic oppression, violence, and ongoing disadvantage that the African American community continues to this day.

+The legacy of European colonization left African Americans to experience health disparities, economic disadvantages, racial discrimination and racial segregation to this day.
 African Americans were brought to the United States because of the Native American genocide in the United States.
 During the 17th century, European colonists in North America increasingly relied on enslaved Africans for labor, as they were a more affordable and abundant workforce compared to Indigenous Native Americans and indentured servants, who were primarily impoverished and poor white Europeans.